YahooArchive/express-state/README.md

 });
 ```

-The client-side JavaScript code can now be sure to add the `X-CSRF-Token` http
+The client-side JavaScript code can now add the `X-CSRF-Token` HTTP header with
-header with the value at `MY_APP.CSRF_TOKEN` to all XHRs it makes to the server.
+the value at `MY_APP.CSRF_TOKEN` to all XHRs it makes to the server.

 ### Setting a Root Namespace